AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/adobe-campaign.md

 ## IP address allow list {#allow-list}

-When setting up email marketing destinations with [!DNL SFTP] storage, Adobe recommends that you add certain IP ranges to your allow list.
+When setting up email marketing destinations with SFTP storage, Adobe recommends that you add certain IP ranges to your allow list.

 Refer to [IP address allow list for cloud storage destinations](../cloud-storage/ip-address-allow-list.md) if you need to add Adobe IPs to your allow list.